krishanshamod/my-friend-system/README.md

-# my-friend-system
+# My Friend System
-This simple system is developed for an assignment of web application development course module.
+This simple system was developed for an assignment of web application development course module.